Stress from Loss

 Note he says that God doesn't give the answer, nor does He make the decision, God gives us the wisdom we need to make the best decision in the light of His Word and the circumstances that we are in.

-Most of the times it isn't about right or wrong, but what's best and when we're grieving God helps us to see more clearly our options - this clearer vision comes through long and thoughtful prayer time with our Lord.
+Most of the times our dilemma isn't about right or wrong, but what's best and when we're grieving God helps us to see more clearly our options.
+This clearer vision comes through long and thoughtful prayer time with our Lord.

 3. They took action